 Research Associate / STEP-CHANGE Project, Centre for Research on Socio-cultural Change (CRESC).
 This joint longitudinal project between the Universities of Manchester and Leeds is following households in both cities over a five-year period with a view to exploring how travel choices are influenced by the built environment, by social institutions and by life events (January - September 2013).

-Research Associate / AHRC-funded Cultural Engagement Project, King's Cultural Institute, King's College London.
+AHRC Cultural Engagement Fellowship / Mapping Models of Community Engagement in the Performing Arts.
+King's Cultural Institute, King's College London.
 This project mapped current models of community engagement employed by professional performing arts organisations in and around London and beyond with a view to gaining insights into emerging trends in this field (March - June 2013).

 Research Assistant / Regional Radio and TV.
 This project was a collaboration between the School of Media & Communication (SMC), University of Leeds (UK), Leipzig University (Germany) and the University of Athens, Ohio (US) that analysed the application of Web 2.0 platforms and their impact on programming strategies employed by local and commercial radio and TV stations (May - August 2012 - Second Phase of the Project).

 Research Associate / Yorkshire Dance and Philanthropy.
-This collaborative research project between the Leeds Humanities Research Institute (LHRI) at Leeds University and the Creative Industries Development Agency (CIDA) explored new business models for Yorkshire Dance (YD) aimed at limiting its reliance on public funding (January - February 2012).
+This collaborative research project between the Leeds Humanities Research Institute (LHRI) at the University of Leeds and the Creative Industries Development Agency (CIDA) explored new business models for Yorkshire Dance (YD) aimed at limiting its reliance on public funding (January - February 2012).

 Research Project Reports